Puez-Odle natural park

 The park, UNESCO World Heritage site, bears witnesses of the geological history of the Dolomites

-The Puez-Odle natural park, part of the Dolomite's UNESCO World Heritage since 2009, measures 10,722 hectares and spreads across the municipalities of Corvara and Badia in Alta Badia, Ortisei, St Christina and Selva in Val Gardena as well as San Martino in Badia and Funes.
+The Puez-Odle natural park, part of the Dolomite's UNESCO World Heritage, measures 10,722 hectares and spreads across the municipalities of Corvara and Badia in Alta Badia, Ortisei, St Christina and Selva in Val Gardena as well as San Martino in Badia and Funes.

 Part of the natural park are the mountains of the Odle group, the Pütia group and the high-plateau-like Puez group with the Sassongher mountain.